Andorrà Open

 The Andorrà Open is a WTA 125-level professional women's tennis tournament.
 It takes place on indoor hard courts, in the months of November-December at the Poliesportiu d'Andorra in the city of Andorra la Vella in the principality of Andorra.
 The prize money is $115,000, making it the biggest ever tennis tournament to have been held in Andorra.
-Prior to this event, an ATP Challenger tournament was also held on outdoor hard courts at the Club Tennis Santa Coloma in Andorra la Vella between 2000 and 2004.
+Prior to this event, an ATP Challenger tournament was held on outdoor hard courts at the Complex Esportiu Prat del Roure in Escaldes–Engordany between 2001 and 2004 (an indoor hard challenger also took place from 1993–1999 at Pavelló de l'Aldosa).